timherren/Master-Thesis/tram_dag_application/README.md

 ### Interactive Chatbot

 After fitting a model, you can ask the built-in chatbot (step 9 in the sidebar) questions about your results.
-The LLM is **not** a generic assistant — it has access to the actual values from your analysis and can provide data-backed answers.
+The LLM is **not** a generic assistant, it has access to the actual values from your analysis and can provide data-backed answers.
 Specifically, each prompt includes:

 - **Data summary** variable names, dimensions, per-variable mean/sd/min/max/median, and the full correlation matrix
 - **DAG structure** all edges with their types, source/intermediate/sink node classification